CellarHQ/cellarhq.com/README.md

 SimpleDB Data
 -------------

-If you want to work from the SimpleDB (current production) data, you will need to run `$ gradle :model:run`.
+If you want to work from the SimpleDB (old production) data, you will need to run `$ gradle :model:run`.
 This will take awhile to run, but at the end you'll have the entire production DB on your machine.

 Running Local